ADHD/ ADHD/ ADS/ ADD: What is the difference?

 Why is Ritalin prescribed so quickly and so often?

-There is also criticism of the frequency with which Ritalin is prescribed.
+There is criticism of the frequency with which Ritalin is prescribed.
 Some argue that it is prescribed too often and that there are better alternative treatment options.
 Others in question whether ADHD is overdiached and whether Ritalin may be prescribed too quickly and lightly, especially to children and adolescents.

 It is therefore important that doctors are careful when prescribing Ritalin and consider alternative treatment options before using a medication.